 The Nintendo Switch is the most convenient and popular games console out there.
-Not only because players get to enjoy a swathe of great indies coming to the eShop every month, but also because the first-party hits keep on coming with the likes of Super Mario Odyssey, Astral Chain and more.
+Not only because players get to enjoy a swathe of great indies coming to the eShop every month, but also because the first-party hits keep on coming with the likes of Super Mario Odyssey, Hyrule Warriors: Age of Calamity and more.
 The beauty of Nintendo’s hybrid device is that you can play great games and take them anywhere with you as well as keeping them on the big screen (a handy gimmick during lockdown).
-But what are the 10 best Nintendo Switch exclusive games that deserve your attention?
-That’s what we’re here to iron out.
+But what are the 10 best Nintendo Switch exclusive games that most deserve your attention?
+That’s what we’re here to discuss.

 1. Mario Kart 8 Deluxe

 Previously underserved by the Wii U’s lacklustre sales, Mario Kart’s eighth instalment was able to enjoy a second wind thanks to a souped-up, remastered version in Mario Kart 8 Deluxe.
 Drifting around corners as the Mushroom Kingdom’s eclectic cast of characters has never been more thrilling than on the Nintendo Switch, with Mario Kart 8 Deluxe’s new anti-grav sections and overhead racing offering a degree of spectacle that makes boosting past your friends even more of a blast.